-You have appropriate knowledge and ability to conduct insurance business in the London insurance market.

-- Your firm and its directors, partners, employees and controllers are of good repute. - The adequacy of your capital and financial resources. - You comply with all laws, rules and fiscal requirements applicable to you as an insurance intermediary where your firm is established and where it conducts or will conduct business.
+- You have appropriate knowledge and ability to conduct insurance business in the London insurance market. - You comply with all laws, rules and fiscal requirements applicable to you as an insurance intermediary where your firm is established and where it conducts or will conduct business.